kusa-mochi/who-lock-it/README.md

 ## How to install

 1. Move program files (WhoLockIt folder) to a location you like.
-1. Make a shortcut file to WhoLockIt.exe in your desktop.
+1. Make a shortcut file to WhoLockIt.exe in any directory you like (ex: Desktop).

 ## How to use